SKindij/React-Redux-Knowledge-Base/Hooks/README.md

 function MyComponent() {
   // hook takes two arguments:
-  useEffect( () => { // arg1 - function containing side effect code
+  useEffect( () => {
+      // arg1 - callback function containing side effect code
        // this code will run after component has rendered

-     // Cleanup function (optional)
-     return () => {
+     // cleanup function (such as removing event listeners or canceling timers) return () => {
-        // Cleanup code here
+        // cleanup code here
-        // This code will run when the component unmounts or when the effect dependencies change };
+        // this code will run when component unmounts or when effect dependencies change };
-  }, [] ); // arg2 - array of dependencies that effect depends on
+    // arg2 - array of dependencies (state or props) that effect depends on
+  }, [dependency1, dependency2] );
 // if empty ([]) -- effect only runs once, similar to componentDidMount
 // if array of dependencies -- effect will run similar to componentDidUpdate